A Game-Theoretic Approach for Hierarchical Epidemic Control: Experiments

-\subsection{Free-riding}
+\subsubsection{Free-riding}

+In this section, we will characterize free-riding between States.
 We begin with the rationale for our measurement and visualization of free-riding.
-Suppose State 2 has a higher initial infection (than State 1); then, intuitively, it may prefer a weak distancing policy ($\alpha_2 \gg 0$) to reduce its implementation cost as most of its population is already infected; at the same time, since infection can spread from State 2, State 1 could still suffer a large infection cost unless it employs a strong distancing policy ($\alpha_2 \ll 1$).
-This creates the possibility for State 2 to free-ride off State 1; but, whether this actually happens depends on the combination of parameters (including non-compliance issues with the Government above and Counties below) and the same possibility may be created by other conditions.
-We use this difference between policy strengths of the States as an indicator of the degree of free-riding.
-Intuitively as $\alpha_1-\alpha_2$ approaches $-1$ ($1$), the degree of free-riding of State 2 (1) off State 1 (2) increases.
+Consider the compliant setting (\EQtwo).
+Suppose State 2 has a higher initial infection rate than State 1; then, intuitively, it may prefer a weak distancing policy ($\alpha_{2} \gg 0$) to reduce its implementation cost as most of its population is already infected; at the same time, since infection can spread from State 2, State 1 could still suffer a large infection cost unless it employs a strong distancing policy ($\alpha_{2} \ll 1$).
+This creates the possibility for State 2 to free-ride off State 1; but, whether this actually happens depends on the combination of parameters (including non-compliance issues with the Government), and the same possibility may be created by different sets of conditions.
+Based on this intuition, we use the difference between policy strengths of the States as an indicator of the degree of free-riding.
+Intuitively, as $\alpha_2-\alpha_1$ approaches $1$ (resp. $-1$), the degree of free-riding of State 2 (resp.
+State 1) off State 1 (resp.
+State 2) increases.
+How should we operationalize free-riding for non-compliant settings, i.e., when Counties have discretion too?
+For such settings, $\alpha_a$ is merely a recommendation by State $a$, and the County-level equilibrium policies are the ones that are realized (potentially different across Counties under the same State).
+Hence, in our free-riding proxy, we replace $\alpha_a$ with $\langle\alpha_a \rangle$ defined as the average of the (equilibrium) policies set by all Counties in State $a \in \{1,2\}$.
+Clearly, $\langle\alpha_a \rangle=\alpha_a$ for the compliant setting; hence, $\langle\alpha_2 \rangle-\langle\alpha_1 \rangle$ is our general proxy for the degree of free-riding by State 2.

-In our reported experiments, we assume Government indifference between infection and implementation (i.e. $\kappa_{a_1}=0.5$) and an even split of the population between States (i.e. $N_1=N_2=500$, hence $\mu_1=\mu_2=0.5$); both States use the same weight vector which we vary.
-The crucial difference between States is in the initial infection rate $\Ii_a/N_a$ (as we discuss shortly).\footnote{We only report results for two-sided compliance costs at all levels; we did not observe any evidence of free-riding mitigation using the one-sided variant in our experiments.} In all experiments, each State consists of 5 Counties.